MayerKazui/skl-component-vue-vite-tailwind/README.md

 # Setup
 ## Install

+You can install this project by using : composer create-project mayer-kazui/skl-component-vue-tailwind

-Once the project was pull you have to run "npm install"
+Once the project was create you have to run "npm install"

 ## Changing names